 04 — Polymer Chemistry

-Polyurethane & Acrylate Block Copolymer Design
+Polyurethane & Acrylate Segmented Copolymer Design

 Ultra-Fast Radical Curing & Particle Capture